blueprinted-io/documentation/beyond_the_wrapper.md

 One of the most important realities behind the surface of modern L&D trends is this: **learning theory as a field has effectively stalled**.

 Most significant advances in understanding learning now come from neuroscience and cognitive science, which explore brain function, memory, and cognition at a biological level.
-The broader field of learning theory as a "soft" science—the study of how people learn in classrooms, workplaces, or informal settings, has seen very few breakthroughs since the late 20th century.
+The broader field of learning theory as a "soft" science, the study of how people learn in classrooms, workplaces, or informal settings, has seen very few breakthroughs since the late 20th century.

 This stagnation explains why new pedagogical approaches rarely emerge and why many “innovations” in learning are simply repackaging or rebranding existing concepts.
 The foundational principles that guide how learning experiences function have remained remarkably consistent for decades.